rbaset5/twitter-sentiment-prediction/README.md

 ## Data

-The data was scraped by CrowdFlower (now Figure Eight, a ML company) which includes all tweets and it's messages addressed at US airlines in the month of of February 2015.
+The data was scraped by CrowdFlower (now Figure Eight, a ML company) which includes all tweets and it's corresponding messages addressed at US airlines in February, 2015.
 Human contributors then categorised each tweet according to the sentiment (positive, negative) from a crowsource marketplace.
 The dataset is hosted on Kaggle, https://www.kaggle.com/crowdflower/twitter-airline-sentiment.